 Converging at Washington Square Park, we entered a near-silent crowd of thousands, standing enchanted by a mournful singer whose voice held the crowd.
-Protestors received homemade muffins, free falafel, fruit, chocolate, and PPE from volunteers in the crowd.
+Protestors received free homemade muffins, falafel, fruit, chocolate, and personal protective equipment from volunteers in the crowd.

 In a show of solidarity with labor and the call to defund NYPD, DSA members from across New York mobilized to the teachers’ march.
 DSA members handed out palm cards to thousands of very receptive people looking for ways to continue the fight after today.
 Our clear, concise literature stood out and facilitated great conversations that I haven’t experienced in the street before today.